-Figure 60 : Kicking skills

-Push-pass Technical elements of the skill Push-pass is the most basic pass in 1.
+ı Figure 60 : F Kicking skills Push-pass Technical elements of the skill Push-pass is the most basic pass in 1.
 Supporting foot pointed in the soccer.
 It is effective over short distance direction of pass. and it does not require much leg 2.
 Place non-kicking foot next to the strength.
 The pass is frequently used ball. because it is the most accurate skills of 3.
-Hips open to allow kicking foot to passing a ball. make proper contact with an object. a contra 4.
-Bend knees and lock ankle (only for kicking foot). the set is a 5.
-Keep heel of the kicking foot down 1 cm STEP and and and toes up.
-1 particular and 6.
+Hips open to allow kicking foot to Ė passing a ball. make proper contact with an object.
+4. Bend knees and lock ankle (only for kicking foot).
+The state of the s 5.
+Keep heel of the kicking foot down and toes up.
+Comment of the second 6.
 Strike the middle portion of the ball and follow through stepping towards passing target with kicking foot.
 Dribbling With Foot Technical elements of the skill Controlling the ball with the foot is 1.
 Dribbles with inside and outside of feet. important in the popular football code of 2.
-Moves ball from one foot to the other. soccer and in a number of minor games.
+Moves ball from one foot to the other. ١ soccer and in a number of minor games.
 3. Maintains even balance.
 The foot dribble involves a series of short 4.
 Lifts head to look around. kicks to move the ball along the ground.
 The 5.
-Arms move to assist action. main concern is to keep the ball close to the the second se feet and under control.
+Arms move to assist action. main concern is to keep the ball close to the feet and under control.